Removing Black Box Dye Safely: A Staged Colour Correction

 Every correction starts with understanding what your hair can safely achieve.

-Your consultation allows us to test, assess, and create a plan designed to protect your hair — not compromise it.
+Your consultation allows us to assess the hair, understand the colour history, test where needed, and create a plan designed to protect the condition of the hair.

 Results like this are built over time — not rushed in one appointment.